Hoping to help your third-grader with math skills? Here are some basic tips that experts suggest.

 Discuss math class at home

-Encourage your child to talk about the math concepts that they are learning at school.
+Encourage your third-grader to talk about the math concepts that they are learning at school.
 Don’t just ask, “How was math today?”
 Instead, ask them to tell you about something your child learned in math class today.

 Model good math behavior